terrible charging on 66ST

 Fig 1

-If you put standard AA rechargable batteries in the unit they will not be charged because they will not detected as rechargables, the batteries needs to activate a hidden switch in the battery compartment, it is possible to charge standard rechargable AA batteries in the unit by inserting a piece of plastic to operate this hidden switch
+If you put standard AA rechargable batteries in the unit they will not be charged because they will not detected as rechargables, the batteries needs to activate a hidden switch in the battery compartment, it is possible to charge rechargable AA batteries in the unit by inserting a piece of plastic to operate this hidden switch

 DSCN3954s.JPG